jakub-zarembinski/CKA-Certification-Course-2025/Day 43/README.md

 * **Demo 3**: Reuse a single chart to manage `dev`, `stage`, and `prod` environments with environment-specific values and namespaces

 These demos reflect how Helm is used in real production setups — not just as a templating engine, but as a full application lifecycle tool for Kubernetes.

-In the upcoming sessions, we’ll continue building on this foundation as we approach other real-world Kubernetes tooling.

 ---